KinjalParikh/fastQuasiHarmonic/README.md

 **Future work**
-1. This implementation uses dense matrices.
-I plan to use sparse matrices to increase the speed
-2. In the current implementation, each control handle has 1 vertex.
+In the current implementation, each control handle has 1 vertex.
 I wish to extend it so that for each control handle, the number of associated vertices can be varied.